Website design and development in Spalding, Lincolnshire

 Second, bounce rate is used to gauge the user experience because this will determine how long people stick around on your site before leaving.
 This can can have a huge impact on both the success of your marketing strategy and the amount of money you make.

-How to measure Google Bounce Rate
+How to measure Bounce Rate

-Google Bounce Rate Calculation
+Bounce Rate Calculation

 There certainly are many ways to measure bounce rate.
 Google has created a new metric called bounce rate to reflect how likely your visitors are going to stick around on your site once they land there.

-The Google bounce rate calculation for your site is calculated by dividing the percentage of visitors who bounce from your site by the percentage of visitors who hit your site in the first place.
+The bounce rate calculation for your site is calculated by dividing the percentage of visitors who bounce from your site by the percentage of visitors who hit your site in the first place.
 If you have 1,000 visitors and 500 of them bounce, that means your bounce rate is 50%.

 If you only have 100 visitors who stick around, your bounce rate is 0%.
 To determine your site’s bounce rate, you’ll need to track your metrics from the Google Analytics dashboard.

-Why Is Google Bounce Important?
+Why Is G-Bounce Important?

 The longer you stay on a website, the more information you give Google about yourself.